SiAdcock/betty/README.md

 - "Watch out for seagulls."
 To this day, I have no idea what she had against seagulls, but I assured her that of course, I would.
 - She'd underline important words several times.
 Some words would be wrapped in quotation marks.
 - And sometimes she'd draw little doodles for emphasis: sad faces, birds and rain clouds.
 She pre-empted the emoji by about 15 years.
+- No matter how I felt, whether lonely, sad or scared, Betty's letters were a friendly reminder of home, that people loved me.
+- Let's promise to keep Betty in our thoughts, our prayers, so she knows we're always thinking of her